 IJOSTHE follows a policy of screening papers before sending them for full peer review.
 In the initial screening of manuscripts get rejected because of plagiarism, poor grammar and outside the aims and scope of the journal.
-IJOSTHE complete an initial screening of a manuscript within two days.
+IIJOSTHE complete the initial screening of a manuscript within five-seven business days.
 Those that meet the minimum criteria are normally passed on to at least two experts for review.

 It is a process by which experts evaluate scholarly works, and its objective is to ensure a high quality of publishing.

 The policy to adopt peer review is to ensure that only good quality research work is published.
 The purpose of the peer review process is to make sure that the manuscript is of the standard quality.
 All submitted manuscripts are read by the editorial staff.
 We select only those research papers that meet our scope for publication are sent for peer review.

 Peer reviewers are ideally experts in their field.
 Journals usually build a pool of peer reviewers that have a good track record of producing high-quality reviews.
 When a Manuscript is submitted to IJOSTHE that is process to a double-blind peer-review process to fulfilling the basic requisite determined by our protocol.

 IJOSTHE follows the double-blind review process.
 In the double-blind peer-review process, authors and reviewers do not know each other.
 The peer-review process helps the publishing organization to choose research work for publication, accepted with improvements/modifications, or rejected.
 In the peer-reviewed process, the decision to publish a manuscript is the prerogative of a journal editor or the journal’s editorial board.

 In general, at first read-through reviewers will be assessing your argument’s construction, the clarity of the language, and content.
 They will be asking themselves the following questions:

 What is the main question addressed by the research?
 Is it relevant and interesting?